vedph/pythia/docs/components.md

 - tag: `tokenizer.pos-tagging` (in `Pythia.Core.Plugin`)

-POS-tagging XML tokenizer, used for both real-time and deferred tokenization.
+Legacy POS-tagging XML tokenizer, used for both real-time and deferred tokenization.
 This tokenizer uses an inner tokenizer for each text node in an XML document.
 This tokenizer accumulates tokens until a sentence end is found; then, if it has a POS tagger, it applies POS tags to all the sentence's tokens; otherwise, it adds an `s0` attribute to each sentence-end token.
 In any case, it then emits tokens as they are requested.
 This behavior is required because POS tagging requires a full sentence context.

 Note that the sentence ends are detected by looking at the full original text, as looking at the single tokens, even when unfiltered, might not be enough; tokens which become empty when filtered would be skipped, and tokens and sentence-end markers might be split between two text nodes, e.g. `<hi>test</hi>.` where the stop is located in a different text node.

 ## Token Filters

-Token filters.
+💡 Token filters.
 Each tokenizer can have any number of such filters.

 ### File System Cache Supplier Token Filter